STMicroelectronics/stsafe-a120-sdk/Documentation/resources/Markdown/03_Project_examples_description/Key_pair_generation_EDWARDS_25519/STSAFE-A120_Key_pair_generation_EDWARDS_25519.md

 # STSAFE-A120 Edwards-25519 Key Pair Generation {#STSAFE-A120_Key_pair_generation_EDWARDS_25519}

-This example demonstrates how to generate an EdDSA (Edwards-curve Digital Signature Algorithm) key pair using the Edwards-25519 curve on the STSAFE-A120 secure element.
+This example demonstrates how to generate an EdDSA (Edwards curve Digital Signature Algorithm) key pair using the Edwards-25519 curve on the STSAFE-A120 secure element.
 Ed25519 is a modern signature scheme that offers high security, excellent performance, and small key and signature sizes.

-Edwards-25519, also known as Ed25519, is based on the Curve25519 elliptic curve and provides approximately 128-bit security.
+The Edwards-25519 curve (also known as Ed25519) is based on the Curve25519 elliptic curve and provides approximately 128-bit security.
 It is designed to be fast, secure against timing attacks, and requires no random number generation during the signing process, making it particularly suitable for embedded and IoT applications.

 ## Example Flowchart